Student Spotlight: Alex Jurczewski

 “I love how I am able to create a story visually that leads my customers to a certain reaction.
 It’s kind of like mind control in a very creative way,” she said.

 Her goal is to transfer to the London College of Fashion and earn a bachelor’s degree.
-In fact, during the summer of 2014, she is taking a class there to get a taste of the program.
+In fact, during the summer of 2014, she took a class there to get a taste of the program.

 Beyond her bachelor’s, Jurczewski hasn’t determined a career goal because she doesn’t want to limit her options.
 Whichever path she follows, she thanks the faculty and staff at College of DuPage – especially Sharon Scalise, Anna Gay, Melissa Heischberg and Vin Reed – for giving her a solid start.